victorm-ai/CloudServiceWithCsharp/README.md

 # Overview - Cloud service with C sharp
-This code will help you to deploy cloud services in Microsoft Azure using C# .Net (create service, upload service, deploy service, delete service)
+This code will help you to deploy cloud services in Microsoft Azure using C# .Net (create service, upload service, deploy service, delete service).

 # About the project